 Requests for access

 The DDb is primarily intended as a research tool for county-recorders, referees and other specialist users.

 Please note that we do not normally provide direct database access to private individuals for personal use, instead the public BSBI maps on our website provide a summarised view of the same data.
-Public-access county or hectad (10km square) species lists are also freely available.
-If you think that access to the DDb would be useful to you to help with surveying for the Atlas2020 project then discuss this with your local BSBI county recorder, who may be able to arrange for you to have personal access to the database.
+Public-access county or grid-square (at up to 2km precision) species lists are also freely available.
+If you think that access to the DDb would be useful to you to help with local recording then please discuss this with your local BSBI county recorder, who may be able to arrange for you to have personal access to the database.